MEF-GIT/MEF-LSO-Sonata-SDK/documentation/productSchema/carrierEthernet/README.md

-# MEF-LSO-Sonata-SDK - Billie Release - Product and Service Schemas
+# MEF-LSO-Sonata-SDK - Celine Release - Product Schemas

-The MEF LSO Sonata SDK Product and Service Schemas are available to MEF Members and can be found at https://github.com/MEF-GIT/MEF-LSO-Sonata-SDK-extended
+The MEF LSO Sonata SDK Product and Service Schemas are available to MEF Members and can be found at https://github.com/MEF-GIT/MEF-LSO-Sonata-SDK-extended/tree/celine/documentation/productSchema

 ## Copyright

-© MEF Forum 2021.
+© MEF Forum 2022.
 All Rights Reserved.

 ## Disclaimer